Stem Cell Facelift vs Traditional Facelift: Which Is Better?

 “Stem Cell Facelift” = Is it really stem cells, or fat-derived regenerative grafting?

 When patients search what is stem cell facelift, they often find a wide range of claims.
 In many clinics, a “stem cell facelift” is not a standalone “stem cell facelift surgery” in the way people imagine.
 Instead, it commonly refers to a fat-derived regenerative approach—for example, using your own processed fat (sometimes described with terms like “regenerative,” “nanofat,” or “SVF” in some contexts) to improve skin quality and volume.
-The key idea: it aims to support the skin’s surface and soft tissues, while a true surgical lift addresses structural descent.
+The “nanofat” terminology specifically refers to mechanically emulsified fat with high progenitor-cell concentration; for the technique-level breakdown, our explainer on nanofat grafting technique and skin-quality applications separates this approach from whole-fat transfer and clarifies which “stem cell facelift” marketing claims actually map onto nanofat protocols.

 Why marketing terms confuse patients (and how to decode them)